 What is YUM ?

 YUM stands for Yellow dog Updater, Modified because it is based on YUP, the Yellow dog Updater.
-Yellow Dog is a version of Linux for the Power Architecture hardware.
-YUP, and later YUM, were written by the Linux community as a way to maintain an RPM-based system.

 Command-line and graphical versions.
 The command-line version can be run on a system with a minimal number of software packages.
 The graphical versions offer ease-of-use and a user-friendly graphical interface to software management.